mcnairsa/100-days-of-code/log.md

 ### Day ???/100: 08-12-2024
 **Today's Progress**:
-In truth today was a day of but I've managed to visit the Design System project.
+In truth today was a day off but I've managed to visit the Design System project.

 **Thoughts:**
 Sort of a w/e off though I didn't intend it to be so